johnshields/GoodVibrations-MR-Game/README.md

     * Walk, Go, Stroll or Wander
     * Run, Jog or Dash
     * Idle, Yield, Stop or Halt

-* Turn the Dog using the mouse
+* Turn the Dog using the Mouse
 * Use the Space Bar to Jump

 ***